skeeto/skeeto.github.com/_posts/2019-07-22-The-Long-Key-ID-Collider.markdown

 There's one big difference.
 In the rainbow table the purpose is to run the hash function backwards by looking at the previous step in the chain.
 For the collider, I want to know if any of the hash chains collide.
-So long as each chain starts from the same seed, it would mean we've found **two different seeds that lead to the same long key ID**.
+So long as each chain starts from a unique seed, it would mean we've found **two different seeds that lead to the same long key ID**.

 Alternatively, it could be two different seeds that lead to the same